thurstontye/dotfiles/WINDOWS.md

 ## Docker

 See [Setting Up Docker for Windows and WSL to Work Flawlessly](https://nickjanetakis.com/blog/setting-up-docker-for-windows-and-wsl-to-work-flawlessly).
 Note it's not flawless, as using custom mountpoints seems to break git at the time of writing.
-Pretty good though
+Pretty good though.

+If for some reason exposing the Docker daemon without TLS doesn't work in WSL despite being ticked, make sure Windows has not [reserved port 2375](https://github.com/docker/for-win/issues/3546#issuecomment-483311479).

 ## ssh-agent